 "How old are you?"
 He heard the soft voice of the little girl again.
 He stopped and turned around.
 She was still looking at him with her wide wondering eyes, only now she was standing on her feet.

 He didn't know what he could say to her.
 In fact, he couldn't relate to anyone before.
-He didn't know how to deal with people outside his house, even if that person was a kid like him.
+He didn't know how to deal with people outside his house, even if kids that were just like him.
 He had no idea what to say or how to speak.
 He was a Zaoldyeck, after all.
 And the Zaoldyeck shows no emotion.

 Even for little kids like this one.

 He turned his face again, trying to ignore her.
 He had to ignore her.
 He shouldn't be talking to anyone during his mission.
-He shouldn't.
-He shouldn't.
+He shouldn't interact, shouldn't engage.

 "What's your name?" she asked him then, raising her voice purposefully; she was obviously interested in him, too.

-"Killua," he answered, ignoring every voice in his head that screamed anything related to the word 'shouldn't'.
-"You're not scared?"
+"No," he answered, ignoring every voice in his head that screamed anything related to the word 'shouldn't'.
+No names.

-She nodded.
-"Yes," she said.
 "Can you stay with me for a while?
-Brother doesn't want me to leave the room before he gets back.
+I was asked not to leave the room.
 I can't—" She looked down at her feet "—go further than this spot."

 But who was he to judge?
 He did not know what a normal kid should be like.
 Hell, he did not know what a normal person should be like.